Your privacy is our priority.

 Use a password manager

 Password managers help you remember different passwords for multiple accounts.
 This helps you keep track of all your unique passwords.
-Password managers are available either as standalone apps, or are also available as extensions to popular browsers like Safari or Chrome.
+Password managers are available either as standalone apps, and are also available as extensions to popular browsers like Safari or Chrome.

 If you do not have a Ring Protect Plan, Ring does not record or store your videos, but you can still view your device's live video stream (Live View).